-Section 403.8 is broader in context, and could mean passing through any wall or being in any corrosive environment.
+Section 403.8 is broader in context and could mean passing through any wall or being in any corrosive environment.

 Although corrosion resistant, there are building materials that are corrosive to copper and copper alloys and other metal piping and there will be instances where physical separation and/or corrosion protection coatings are required to prevent corrosion.
-NC Code officials have witnessed instances of metallic piping failing from corrosion much sooner than the anticipated life of the material.ii
+NC Code officials have witnessed instances of metallic piping failing from corrosion much sooner than the anticipated life of the material.ii contractor.
+Bear in mind, the materials causing corrosion2 may be a building material unrelated to the piping itself other than being in contact with the piping.

-However, this is a performance code section.
+However, this is a performance code section1.
 Other than 404.4 and 404.7, there are no prescriptive examples provided for which materials are corrosive to the metal piping or what level of protection is required.
-Therefore the responsibility for understanding the sources of corrosion and subsequent protection are the responsibility of the design professional or installing contractor.
-Bear in mind, the materials causing corrosion may be a building material unrelated to the piping itself other than being in contact with the piping.
+Therefore, the responsibility for understanding the sources of corrosion and subsequent protection are the responsibility of the design professional or installing

-&lt;sup>1 The NC FGC has provided a prescriptive means of protection, see NCFGC Section 404.7, for minimal protection of ferrous metal gas piping, and galvanized piping requirements for corrosion protection requirements.
+1 The NC FGC has provided a prescriptive means of protection, see NCFGC Section 404.7, for minimal protection of ferrous metal gas piping, and galvanized piping requirements for corrosion protection requirements.